Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 The Best Woodworking Vises, Types and How To Mount Them

-A vises number one job is hold onto your woodworking piece when you need it.
+A vises number one job is holding onto your woodworking piece when needed.

 And then disappear when you don’t so it doesn’t take up valuable space on top of the bench.

-But with multiple types of vises available, the choice in vises isn’t always obvious as designs range from:
+But with multiple types of vises available, the choice in vises isn’t always apparent as designs range from:

 • Cabinetmakers